-Article history: Received 14 January 2016 Received in revised form 3 May 2016 Accepted 18 May 2016 Available online xxx bioinspired flexible armor, the design principles of pangolin armor are barely known.
-Here we report on the overlap organization, hierarchical structure (from the nano to the mesolevel), and mechanical response of scales from ground (Chinese) and arboreal (African tree) pangolins.
-Both scales exhibit the same overlap organization, with each scale at the center of neighboring scales arranged in a hexagonal pattern.
+The pangolin has a flexible dermal armor consisting of overlapping keratinous scales.
+Although they show potential for bioinspired flexible armor, the design principles of pangolin armor are barely known.
+Here we report on the overlapping organization, hierarchical structure (from the nano to the mesolevel), and mechanical response of scales from ground (Chinese) and arboreal (African tree) pangolins.
+Both scales exhibit the same overlapping organization, with each scale at the center of neighboring scales arranged in a hexagonal pattern.
 The scales have a cuticle of several layers of loosely attached flattened keratinized cells, while the interior structure exhibits three regions distinguished by the geometry and orientations of the keratinized cells, which form densely packed lamellae; each one corresponds to one layer of cells.
-Unlike most other keratinous materials, the scales show a crossed-lamellar structure ($\sim 5 \,\mu$ m) and crossed fibers ($\sim 50 \,\mu$ m).
+Unlike most other keratinous materials, the scales show a crossed-lamellar structure (\sim 5 μm) and crossed fibers (\sim 50 μ m).
 A nano-scale suture structure, observed for the first time, outlines cell membranes and leads to an interlocking interface between lamellae, thus enhancing the bonding and shear resistance.
-The tensile response of the scales shows an elastic limit followed by a short plateau prior to failure, with Young's modulus $\sim 1 \,\text{GPa}$ and tensile strength 60-100 MPa.
-The mechanical response is transversely isotropic, the result of the cross lamellar structure.
-The strain rate sensitivity in the range of 10^{-5} - $10^{-1} \,\text{s}^{-1}$ region is found to be equal to 0.07-0.08, typical of other keratins and polymers.
+The tensile response of the scales shows an elastic limit followed by a short plateau prior to failure, with Young's modulus \sim 1 GPa and tensile strength 60-100 MPa.
+The mechanical response is transversely isotropic, a result of the cross lamellar structure.
+The strain rate sensitivity in the range of 10^{-5} - 10^{-1} s-1 region is found to be equal to 0.07-0.08, typical of other keratins and polymers.
 The mechanical response is highly dependent on the degree of hydration, a characteristic of keratins.